mdda/ConciseGreedyDependencyParser-in-Scala/README.md

   * http://honnibal.wordpress.com/2013/12/18/a-simple-fast-algorithm-for-natural-language-dependency-parsing/

+This version includes none of the original code, but inherits the same minimalist ideals, in Scala.

-There's a much more complete system (which extends over very many more files, however) at the original author's GitHub account : https://github.com/syllog1sm/redshift
+There's a much more complete system (which extends over very many more files, however) at the original author's GitHub account : https://github.com/syllog1sm/redshift , which has a TBA license and is marked Copyright (C) 2013 Matthew Honnibal.

 It is currently a *work-in-progress*